-3 The relevance of concepts is based on the consideration that a concept is content-relevant if one cannot eliminate it without changing the central topic (in the cognitive sense) of the statement.
+&lt;sup>4 The relevance of concepts is based on the consideration that a concept is content-relevant if one cannot eliminate it without changing the central meaning of the statement.

 Fig. 1: The text unit "A04" with key terms.
-The text is taken from one of the patients interviews.
+The text is taken from one of the patient's interviews.

 "Text units" or "Sense units" are not to be understood as mere formal units, but as meaningful, coherent thoughts, which represent a comprehensible text containing at least three and at the most nine relevant lexical concepts.
-(As to the theoretical basis cf. Zelger 1991, 1994, 1995, 1999a, 1999b, 1999c, 2000b)
+(As to the theoretical basis, cf. Zelger [1991; 1994; 1995; 1999a; 1999b; 1999c; 2000b])

 The definition of key concepts occurring in each text unit is referred to as object-linguistic coding.
 In this way, an indexing system is developed which can be represented as a formal network of expressions.
-However, on the PC the indexing system appears in form of a list, which can be arranged alphabetically or according to frequencies.
-In alphabetical order the list also serves to eliminate synonyms or homonyms.
+However, on the PC the indexing system 2 appears in the form of a list, which can be arranged alphabetically or according to frequencies.
+In alphabetical order, the list also serves to eliminate synonyms and homonyms.